- NordVPN Review

 How to install NordVPN on Linux?

 NordVPN supports a native application for Linux devices.
 It is the recommended method for setting up NordVPN on Linux.
 NordVPN’s Linux client supports features like Kill Switch, auto-connect, and cyber-sec.
 They offer .deb and .rpm packages, which are compatible with various Debian-based and RHEL-based systems.
-NordVPN Linux application doesn’t come with any Linux GUI and requires to be set up by command line method.
+NordVPN Linux application doesn’t come with any Linux GUI and requires to be set up by the command line method.

 Downloading the NordVPN Linux app: